redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 ...and click on tab `Graph`.

 ![Prometheus Graph]({% image_path prometheus-operator-graph-view-2.png %}){:width="740px"}

+#### Wrap up

+Congratulations, you've deployed Prometheus using the Operator Lifecycle Manager, deployed a service in a different namespace, tracked down a configuration error, fixed it and finally checked everything works… hopefully ;-)

 Well done!
 You are ready to move on to the next lab.